OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 - Able to compute data
 - Able to send or broadcast data on several channels
 - Able to run even if no WiFi network is available
-- Able to provide a Web Graphical User Interface
+- Able to provide a Web Graphical User Interface, accessing server side REST Services

-The [`NMEA.multiplexer`](../NMEA.multiplexer/README.md) is able to read, compute, and broadcast data.
+The [`NMEA.multiplexer`](../NMEA.multiplexer/README.md) is able to read, compute, and broadcast data, also accessible from a REST client.

 To work even if no WiFi network is available, the best is probably to have the Raspberry Pi emit its own.
 This is totally feasible, follow the instructions provided [here](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software).